nathancarter/weblurch/doc/lean-app-plan.md

 ## Bodies

- 1. Permit a term group's command to include "definition," "theorem," or "example," in addition to the commands already permitted.
  1. Create a new group type for bodies of definitions, theorems, examples, sections, and namespaces.
  1. Make it so that one can create arrows connecting bodies to terms, but